openfnord/pandoc-letter-din5008/README.md

 - `address`

 If you want to add some options to the `scrlttr2` document class, you can list them via the `letteroption` yaml variable.
+If you want to add material to the
+\LaTeX\ preamble, you can use the `header-includes` yaml variable as in the example above.